jeremiemartel/ft_printf_checker/README.md

 This tester cannot substitute manual tests and human correctors.

 For any issues or questions contact me on slack : jmartel, or by emails: jmartel@student.42.fr

+NB:
+I had some questions on what dprintf is and how are the tests made.
+So, here is the principle : I'm opening two pipes, on stdin and stderr, calling ft_printf and dprintf(2, ...), where dprintf is the version of ft_printf writing on any file descriptor.
+Then I'm just comparing the result, written in both pipes.